 You can learn more about dental assistant training here.

 Dental Assistant Advancement Opportunities

 If you are already an assistant, you can always take it a step further and become a registered/certified dental assistant (RDA/CDA) and earn a higher dental assistant salary.
-Becoming registered means state recognition while becoming certified means national recognition.
-This can allow you expanded functions as well as receive additional benefits, such as a higher dental assistant salary.
-Besides that, there are even options of becoming DA instructors, dental product sales representatives, or office managers if you are willing to work in those areas.
+Becoming registered refers to state recognition while becoming certified refers to national recognition.
+This can allow you to perform expanded functions as well as receive additional benefits, such as a higher dental assistant salary.
+Besides that, there are even options of becoming dental assistant instructors, dental product sales representatives, or office managers if you are willing to work in those areas.